trustedanalytics/space-shuttle-demo/README.md

 [![Dependency Status](https://www.versioneye.com/user/projects/5723704eba37ce00464e061c/badge.svg?style=flat)](https://www.versioneye.com/user/projects/5723704eba37ce00464e061c)

 # space-shuttle-demo
-This page provides instructions for using the Analytics Toolkit space shuttle demo application.
+This page provides instructions for using the Space-Shuttle demo application.
 The default version of this application uses Gateway and Kafka as streaming sources.
 If you want to use a mqtt instead go [here](mqtt/README.md)

 ## Overview
 ![](wikiimages/space_shuttle_demo.png)